nathanwiens/merakiwanemulator/README.md

 3. The Raspberry Pi has apt installed

 This script will:
-* Install iproutes2, which contains **tc** for adding delay, loss, jitter.
+* Install iproute2, which contains **tc** for adding delay, loss, jitter.
 * Install lighttpd as the web server, and enable access logging
 * Grab the latest files from GitHub and extract them to /var/www/html
 * Configure a network bridge between eth0 and eth1
-* (Optionally) set cron jobs to alernate between clean and degraded performance on the network bridge
+* (Optionally) set cron jobs to alternate between clean and degraded performance on the network bridge

 To install, simply run this command: